soboniek/doctor_app/README.md

 # my-doctor-app
-App for making reservations for doctor appointments.
+App for making reservations for doctor appointments written in Django.